nutanix/Automation/README.md

 # Automation Repository

-Community repository for all things Nutanix automation, centralized to help users learn code, leverage existing work, and contribute back.
+Community repository for misc things Nutanix automation, centralized to help users learn code, leverage existing work, and contribute back.

+In addition, we do have a dedicated repo for Nutanix Calm blueprints, which is here: https://github.com/nutanix/blueprints

 ## Disclaimer